 PO Box 33220

-We currently employ about 4,000 people.
-More than 40% of staff are women, just over half are under 40 years old, 8% are from black or ethnic minority backgrounds and 3% have a disability.
-Around 330 staff currently work in MI5 on secondment or attachment from other departments and agencies.
+We currently employ about 4,400 people.
+More than 43% of staff are women, the average age of our employees is 39, over 9% are from black or ethnic minority backgrounds and 4% have a disability.

 MI5 deals with very sensitive information.
 Lives may be put at risk if sensitive information is disclosed carelessly.
 This makes it vital to manage information properly and release it only when absolutely necessary.